 - Bright LED Lights

-The Altair Hornett offers an impressive combination of features that is ideal for a drone designed for beginners including altitude hold, headless mode, one key automatic return to home and take off with one button.
+The Altair Hornett offers an impressive combination of features that is ideal for a drone designed for beginners including altitude hold, headless mode, one key automatic return to home, and take off with one button.
 Additionally, piloting and landing are a breeze, so if you are new to maneuvering a drone this model is perfect.

-The speeds of the 818 Hornet are similar to most other drones from Altair drones, the three different settings are of different experience levels, so if you are new to flying drone, try the slowest speed for greater control and then move on to a faster speed.
+The speeds of the 818 Hornet are similar to most other drones from Altair drones, the three different settings are of different experience levels, so if you are new to flying drones, try the slowest speed for greater control and then move on to a faster speed.